I edit picture books, graphic novels, and nonfiction for all ages. Here are some of the books I’ve worked on.

 Written by Helaine Becker, illustrated by Kari Rust

 A lively picture book biography about groundbreaking mathematician Emmy Noether, whose discoveries continue to influence how we see the world today.
 Published by Kids Can Press, 2020.
+Designed by Marie Bartholomew.

 “This book doesn’t disappoint.” —Elizabeth Bird, School Library Journal